-Recoverability of trade receivables

-Trade receivables are a major component of the financial position of the Group.
+Recoverability of trade receivables Refer to Note 10 to the financial statements Key Audit Matter How our audit addressed the Key Audit Matter Trade receivables are a major component of the financial position of the Group.
 Given the unfavourable macro-economic factors from prolonged weakness in global crude oil prices, the risk of customers becoming insolvent may be high.
-Accordingly, there is significant judgement involved in the assessment of recoverability of receivables, particularly regarding estimation of future cash collection and in calculating allowance for doubtful debts.

-Our audit procedures included, amongst others:

-- Reviewing recoverability of major receivables including but not limited to the review of subsequent collections; - Enquiring with management on project/receivables status for major customers; - Reviewing collections and sales trends during the financial year for major receivables; and - Reviewing management's basis of estimation on the adequacy of the Group's allowance for impairment losses on trade receivables.
+Accordingly, there is significant judgement involved in the assessment of recoverability of receivables, particularly regarding estimation of future cash collection and in calculating allowance Our audit procedures included, amongst others: Reviewing recoverability of major receivables including but not limited to the review of subsequent collections; Enquiring with management on project/receivables status for major customers; Reviewing collections and sales trends during the financial year for major receivables; and for doubtful debts.
+Reviewing management's basis of estimation on the adequacy of the Group's allowance for impairment losses on trade receivables.

-Inventories - Inventories under Work-In-Progress

-Inventories are a major component of the financial position of the Group.
+Inventories - Inventories under Work-In-Progress Refer to Note 12 to the financial statements Key Audit Matter How our audit addressed the Key Audit Matter Inventories are a major component of the financial position of the Group.
 The unfavourable macro-economic factors from prolonged weakness in global crude oil prices have impacted the demand of cranes which might lead to slow moving stocks.
-Accordingly, significant judgement is required in the assessment on writedown of slow moving stocks.

-Our audit procedures included, amongst others:

-- Reviewing whether inventories are carried at the lower of costs and net realisable value; and - Assessing adequacy of writedown of inventories.
+Accordingly, significant judgement is required in the assessment on write- down of slow moving stocks.
+Our audit procedures included, amongst others: Reviewing whether inventories are carried at the lower of costs and net realisable value; and Assessing adequacy of writedown of inventories.